 Garrapata State Park

-You can pick one of the turnouts towards the south end of the park, where you can see people walking trails through the meadows, to stop and walk a bit through the rugged coastal landscape.
+You can pick one of the turnouts at Soberanes Point or at the south end of the park, to stop and walk a bit through the rugged coastal landscape.

 Bixby Creek Bridge